trntv/apis-list/apis/nasa-apod-unofficial-api/nasa-apod-unofficial-api.md

 # NASA APOD (unofficial API)
-What&#x27;s this API for?
-This API is for fetching data from NASA&#x27;s APOD website - a popular service showing the most beautiful astronomical photographs in the world.
+What's this API for?
+This API is for fetching data from NASA's APOD website - a popular service showing the most beautiful astronomical photographs in the world.
 The data is returned in JSON format

 ##  🔗 Links
 **Docs / Website**: https://apodapi.herokuapp.com/